-- 2 cups sugar
+- 2 cups granulated sugar

-- 2 cups pumpkin puree
+- 2 cups pure pumpkin (from a 28 oz can)

-- 1 1/4 cup canola oil
+- 1 1/4 cup canola or vegetable oil

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

-- 5 tablespoons flour
+- 5 tablespoons all-purpose flour

 - 1 1/2 teaspoons ground cinnamon

-- 4 tablespoons cold butter, cut into small chunks
+- 4 tablespoons cold butter, cubed small

 Preheat oven to 350.
 Line two muffin tins with paper liners.

-In a large bowl or the bowl of a stand mixer, beat together the eggs, sugar, pumpkin, and oil until combined.
+In a large bowl with handheld beater, or the bowl of a stand mixer, beat together the eggs, sugar, pumpkin, and oil until combined.
 Add the dry ingredients and mix until just combined.

 Fill each muffin cup 1/3 full of pumpkin muffin batter.
 Top with a heaping tablespoon of the cream cheese mixture.
 Fill the remaining of the muffin cup with more pumpkin batter.
 It should be almost to the top.
 Make sure that the muffin batter on top covers the cream cheese center.